Modelling multiwavelength afterglows of the VHE-GRB population: Afterglow emission modelling

 \section{Afterglow emission modelling}

 We perform afterglow modelling in this work with emission from the forward shock of the GRB blastwave after the deceleration time ($t_{\rm dec}$), when it evolves following the self-similar set of equations in either a constant-density inter-stellar medium (ISM) or in a pre-existing stellar wind of the progenitor star, with density $\propto R^{-2}$ where $R$ is the radius from the star \citep{Blandford1976}.
-More details on how the evolution of the forward-shock radius and bulk Lorentz factor are implemented in the \textsc{naima} code \citep{2015ICRC...34..922Z} are given in Appendix~\ref{sec:blastwave}.
-Note, however, that \textsc{naima} does not calculate $t_{\rm dec}$ and thus we use Eqs.~[1] and [2] from \citet{Barnard2024} to estimate the initial Lorentz factor $\Gamma_0$ of the blastwave.
+More details on how the evolution of the forward-shock radius and bulk Lorentz factor are implemented in the \textsc{naima} code are given in Appendix~\ref{sec:blastwave}. {In modelling the GRB afterglow emission, \textsc{naima} uses a steady-state approximation for the underlying particle distributions and radiative processes.
+This approach assumes that the electron population reaches equilibrium on timescales shorter than or comparable to the dynamical evolution of the blast wave.
+This simplification is commonly used and captures the general spectral and temporal behaviour of GRB afterglows.
+We are aware that the steady-state approximation may introduce a systematic uncertainty in the parameter estimates due to the time-dependent nature of the GRB afterglow environment.
+However, this type of model uncertainty is difficult to quantify and has not been explicitly accounted for in the present analysis.
+As a result, the reported uncertainties reflect only the statistical errors, and the total error budget may be underestimated.} Note also that \textsc{naima} does not calculate $t_{\rm dec}$ or produce light curves, and thus we use Eqs.~[1] and [2] from \citet{Barnard2024} to estimate the initial Bulk Lorentz factor $\Gamma_0$ of the blastwave.
 We set the $t_{\rm dec}\equiv t_{p}$ (peak time) or $\equiv T_{90}$ (the time duration for a burst to emit from 5\% to 95\% of its total measured counts), by studying the afterglow light curves of previous studies, and depending on the longer time duration at which the afterglow emission is expected to occur.
 The values of $t_{p}$ and $T_{90}$ are associated with the lab frame, thus we apply a factor $(1+z)$ correction, with $z$ the redshift, to convert these times in the rest frame of the burst.
-In the wind scenario $A=3.02\times10^{35}A_*$ cm$^{-1}$, with $A_*$ recorded in Table~\ref{tab:bestfit_params} {along with the ISM density $n$ in cm$^{-3}$} (see \citet{Barnard2024} for more details).
+In the wind scenario $A=3.02\times10^{35}A_*$ cm$^{-1}$, with $A_*\equiv\dot{M}_{\rm w}/v_{\rm w}=\dot{M}_{-5}/v_{8}$ recorded in Table~\ref{tab:bestfit_params} along with the ISM density $n$ in cm$^{-3}$ (see \citet{Barnard2024} for more details).